HassanSE/Data-Structures/Queues/README.md

         var isEmpty: Bool { get }
         var peek: Element? { get }
     }

+The protocol describes the core operations for a queue:
+- **enqueue**: Insert an element at the back of the queue.
+Returns true if the operation was successful.
+- **dequeue**: Remove the element at the front of the queue and return it.
+- **isEmpty**: Check if the queue is empty.
+- **peek**: Return the element at the front of the queue without removing it.

+Notice that the queue only cares about removal from the front and insertion at the back.
+You don’t need to know what the contents are in between.
+If you did, you would probably just use an array.

 ## Array-Based Queue
 There are multiple ways to implement Queues in Swift.
 One of them is by leveraging Array.